GinaRatto/CodePath-Tippy/README.md

 ## Notes

-Describe any challenges encountered while building the app.
 It was difficult to figure out how to add the gradient in the background.
 I did manage to create a Settings page, but did not add anything to it.

 ## License